 To Bait a Forktail

 This is another short quest that takes place during Geralt’s arrival at Kaer Morhen.
 You’ll help Eskel hunt a Forktail, then race him back to the keep.
-It’s short and simple, serving more as your typical monster hunt than a main quest.
+It’s short and simple, serving more as your typical monster hunt to get your Witcher senses tingling, rather than a main quest.

 The Final Trail